the-teachingRSE-project/competencies/competencies.md

 RSEs do not work in isolation.
 They are embedded in a research group or work within a team of RSEs supporting particular research projects.
-RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialization, expectations and experience.
+RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialisation, expectations and experience.
 The team skills are therefore crucially important.
 Team skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [@swebok_2024].
-However, the interpersonal and organizational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.
+However, the interpersonal and organisational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.

 ### Working in a team (TEAM)